DormSoup/dormsoup/README.md

 - If getting `public key denied` during `ssh`, check if you correctly capitalized `DormSoup`
 - If the website keeps loading after `npm run dev`, check the dev console for errors.
 It is possible that the connection to database is not setup correctly possibly due to incorrect `.env` files
+  - Same if you see a page asking you to sign in.
+Sign-in should happen automatically, but the if `.env` file is not configured correctly, then auth won't work
 - If some icons are not correctly loading after `npm run dev`, you need to get the `public/fonts` files from andiliu

 ## Developing practices